 TS: Finally, in what way, if any, would you encourage other students to engage with this topic?

 CS: I think it’s very simple really.
-It’s an initiative which is going to have a projected spending of one trillion dollars.
-Anything which has one trillion dollars spent on it is important.
+It’s an initiative which is going to have a projected spending of a minimum of $4 trillion dollars.
+Anything which has four trillion dollars spent on it is important.
 If I put it simply, it’s something that’s going to impact us all.
 Economically, geopolitically.
 It’s basically restructuring the balance of power towards China, so this is a decisive pivot in which the world is going to tip again towards China.
 By understanding it, you’re in a better position to react to it.

-Mr Stevens’ passion for challenging himself and for this New Silk Road project was evident throughout our conversation, as was the importance of his aim to increase awareness and accessibility to this information at various levels and across multiple disciplines.
+Mr Stevens’ passion for challenging himself, travel and this latest project was evident throughout our conversation.
 In an increasingly globalising international economic environment, Mr Stevens desire for understanding is admirable.
-What I saw was a student who was actually facing his academic interest head on, and questioning it and analysing it, and I have no doubt that this will lead tosome very interesting discoveries and reading material when the trio return.
+What I saw was a student who was actually facing his academic interest head on, and questioning it and analysing it, and I have no doubt that this will lead to some very interesting discoveries when the trio return.